-If you got root privilege on your Android phone or tablet, you can red rid of camera sound in more than one ways.
+If you got root privilege on your Android phone or tablet, you can get rid of the camera sound in more than one ways.
 Besides, using the methods discussed above, you can do the following things:

 - Install a custom ROMs that has mute camera sound feature.

 - Install an app that mutes camera sound.
 Silent Mode/All Mute Trial (Camera Mute) for Free and Camera Sound off! (root) is a good solution.

 - Use a third-party camera app that let you capture pictures without shutter sound.
 Quite Camera, Silent Camera, and apps like these can help you with this.